FRC830/cpp-practice/project_01_fighter/problem.md

 Create the following **public** methods on the `Fighter` class:

-`is_alive` that returns a `boolean` representing if the `hp` is less than or equal to zero.
++ `is_alive` that returns a `boolean` representing if the `hp` is less than or equal to zero.

-`take_damage`, accepting a double and subtracting that value from its `hp`
++ `take_damage`, accepting a double and subtracting that value from its `hp`

-`get_damage`, returning the amount of damage a fighter can do.
++ `get_damage`, returning the amount of damage a fighter can do.

-`boost_defense`:  either add a constant to the defense value or multiply the defense by a constant.
++ `boost_defense`:  either add a constant to the defense value or multiply the defense by a constant.
 You can pass in this constant as a parameter, or make it a value in the class, such as `defense_boost`.

-`display_stats`: Output a statement about the current stats of the user. e.g. `My health is 100, my defense is 10.`
++ `display_stats`: Output a statement about the current stats of the user. e.g. `My health is 100, my defense is 10.`

-`heal`: Add the `heal` value in the class to the fighters `hp`
++ `heal` *(Not to be confused with the `heal` value)*: Add the `heal` value in the class to the fighters `hp`

-+ If you want, you can add in some [randomness](http://www.cplusplus.com/reference/cstdlib/rand/)
+ If you want, you can add in some [randomness](http://www.cplusplus.com/reference/cstdlib/rand/).
-+ You can add additional properties and methods to the fighter as you see fit.
+You can also add additional properties and methods to the fighter as you see fit.

 In your main program, you should've initialized the Fighters using either user input or constants.